 - generate revenue by selling any surplus electricity to energy suppliers

 The Governments Feed In Tariff scheme for solar energy has resulted in new companies being set up to place solar panels on and at third party premises.
 An increased number of these companies are bidding to rent roof space from Property Owners in order to install and operate solar (PV) panels.
 These properties can range from industrial units and housing association premises to private dwelling houses.
 The property owner is not responsible for the panels so the responsibility is on the operator to insure the panels once in place.
+This is where solar power insurance comes into play.

 - Solar energy accounts for 14% of the UK renewable energy market with an estimated turnover value of £4.4bn of which £1.1bn (25%) relates to manufacturing activities